-A theological rationale had/provided, by men like Yehudah Alkalai and Zvi Hirsch Kalischer, nineteenth century orthodox rabbis from Eastern Europe, who argued that Jews have never expected God's forgiveness without evidence of teshuvah on our parts.
-Repentance is an active posture.
-It implies changing the basis of our lives.
+Europe, who argued that Jews have never expected God's forgiveness without any evidence of a change of heart on our parts.
+Repentance, teshuvah, must precede forgiveness.
 The initiative must be ours.
 Let our people show initiative and go to the Holy Land.
 Let them establish farms and found cities and build schools.
-God will see that we are eager to please Him and He may turn towards us and complete our beginning by making it secure and sending the Messiah.
+God will see that we are eager to please Him and He may turn towards us and complete our beginning. - There was also non-orthodox opposition.